 These smooth golden blonde highlights are ideal for warm-colored hair.
 The added tone provides dimension and texture to wavy long hair, especially when the light hits it.

 These trendy and sassy highlights can absolutely do a lot for anyone’s hair of any length and type.
 When done in a subtle warm blonde ombre, they can add the dimension and texture that you’re wanting.

 #17: Dusty Rose Gold Highlighted Hair

 Undeniably one of the most sought-after looks this season is this hair idea with dusty rose-colored highlights.
-This highlighted hair works perfectly on fair tones and light brown eyes.
-Wear this hair color with jaw-length beach waves and end up feeling light and flirty and ready to turn heads wherever you go!
+This highlighted hair works perfectly on fair tones and light brown eye color.
+Wear this brown hair color with jaw-length beach waves and end up feeling light and flirty and ready to turn heads wherever you go!

 A blend of honey blonde and chocolate works best on ladies with warm complexions.
 The added waves boost the color’s dimension while giving the hair depth and volume.

-Color specialist Sami Schneider of Colorado achieved these blonde highlights with a balayage.
-“Balayage gives off the dimension of light against dark, which was exactly what we wanted!
+Color specialist Sami Schneider of Colorado achieved this hair with blonde highlights with a balayage.
+“Balayage highlights give off the dimension of light against dark, which was exactly what we wanted!
 It’s also a great option for lower maintenance as it allows for a softer grow-out,” says Schneider.

 #19: Dimensional Hair with Highlights and Lowlights

 Dimensional hair with highlights and lowlights offers a bright tone without the high upkeep.
 Color specialist Pamela from Australia made it with full-head highlights and root shadow.

 “Such hair color ideas will suit many women, but it’s important to invest in your home care.
 Look after the condition of your hair and give your blonde the best look and feel.
 I’d suggest maintaining it with regular trims to keep your hair looking its best.”
 Pamela advises.

 #20: Platinum Blonde Highlights